Localization in Khovanov homology: Realizations of Burnside functors

 \subsection{Equivariant topology}

-Let $\topp$ be the category of well-based topological spaces; we will usually work with finite CW complexes.
-A \emph{weak equivalence} $X\to Y$ is a map that induces isomorphisms on all homotopy groups; typically our spaces are all simply connected, when the definition reduces to being isomorphisms on all homology groups.
-Homotopy equivalence is a special case of weak equivalence, and for CW complexes (the case at hand), the two notions are equivalent.
+Let $\topp$ be the category of well-based topological spaces.
+A \emph{weak equivalence} $X\to Y$ is a map that induces isomorphisms on all homotopy groups; typically the spaces we consider are simply connected, in which case the definition reduces to being isomorphisms on all homology groups.
+Homotopy equivalence is a special case of weak equivalence, and for CW complexes the two notions are equivalent.

-We will sometimes also work with spaces equipped with an action by a fixed finite group $G$, and all maps are $G$-equivariant, forming a category $G\text{-}\topp$.
-We also require that the inclusions of fixed points $X^{H}\to X^{H'}$, for all subgroups $H'<H$ of $G$, are cofibrations; in our case, all the spaces will carry CW structures so that the actions are CW actions---that is, each group element simply permutes the cells and respects the attaching maps.
-A map $X\to Y$ is called a \emph{weak equivalence} if the induced map $X^H\to Y^H$ is a weak equivalence for all subgroups $H$ of $G$.
-A homotopy of $G$-maps $X \to Y$ is an extension to a $G$-equivariant map $X \times I \to Y$, where $X \times I$ is given a $G$-structure by $g(x,i)=(gx,i)$, and we have the usual notion of a nullhomotopy.
+Let $G\text{-}\topp$ be the category of well-based topological spaces with a continuous action by a finite group $G$.
+We also require that the inclusions of fixed points $X^{H}\to X^{H'}$, for all subgroups $H'<H$ of $G$, are cofibrations.
+For pointed $G$-spaces $X$ and $Y$, a map $X\to Y$ is called a \emph{weak equivalence} if the induced map $X^H\to Y^H$ is a weak equivalence for all subgroups $H$ of $G$.
+(We will also sometimes call such a map a $G$-\emph{weak equivalence}, to distinguish it from a map in $G\text{-}\topp$ that is a weak equivalence in the nonequivariant sense.)
+A homotopy between $G$-maps $f\from X \to Y$ and $h\from X \to Y$ is an extension to a $G$-equivariant map $k\from X \times I \to Y$, where $X \times I$ is given a $G$-structure by $g(x,i)=(gx,i)$, so that $k|_{X\times 0}=f$ and $k|_{X\times 1} =h$.
 A homotopy equivalence in $G\text{-}\topp$ induces a weak equivalence.
-For $G$-CW complexes (the case at hand), the two notions are equivalent by the $G$-Whitehead theorem, see \cite[Theorem 2.4]{Greenlees-May}.
+For $G$-CW complexes, the two notions are equivalent by the $G$-Whitehead theorem, see \cite[Theorem 2.4]{Greenlees-May}.
 For $G$-CW complexes, a weak equivalence $X\to Y$ induces a weak equivalence between quotients of fixed points, $X^{H'}/X^H\to Y^{H'}/Y^H$, for all subgroups $H'<H$ of $G$, and between orbit spaces, $X/H\to Y/H$, for all subgroups $H$ of $G$.

-We will also need the concept of a $G$-\emph{universe} $\mathcal{U}$, that is, a countably infinite-dimensional real inner product space with an action of $G$ by linear isometries \cite{may-equivariant-topology}.
-The space $\mathcal{U}$ is called \emph{complete} if it contains an infinite number of copies of all finite-dimensional irreducible representations of $G$.